Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Given that this is a lengthy comparison, our team has included jump-to links above for your convenience.

 In the above video, John from the TPI team covers the major similarities and differences between Busuu and Babbel.
 He discusses lesson style and structure, pricing, effectiveness, and a lot more.
-For more detail, please continue reading below.
+For more detail, please continue reading our full written comparison below.

 From a high level, the core lessons from Busuu and Babbel are somewhat similar in terms of both length and format.
 In short, both companies’ lessons range from around 5 to 15 minutes in length, and are made up of a series of short, interactive drills, exercises and quizzes that touch on reading, writing, listening and speaking.